 -All teams are to rotate their team members in the same sequence throughout the race, not consecutively in a row.
 For example, if a participant begins on Leg 2, he/she must stay in the number 2 position throughout the race.
 The participant would then rotate to Leg 8.This sequence should continue unless a teammate has dropped out.)

 Mixed Division Participant Drop Out

--If a runner on a Mixed Division team becomes injured and drops out during a leg, the injured runner must be replaced with the next team member in rotation of the same gender.
+-If a participant on a Mixed Division team becomes injured and drops out during a leg, the injured runner/walker must be replaced with the next team member in rotation of the same gender.
 (See handbook for additional details and examples.)